-"From de-stressing to being more creative, my work has benefitted from spending time around a fire with other business people," says Amy Lishman of Brighton Chamber.
+"From de-stressing to being more creative, my work has benefitted from spending time around a fire with other business people," says Amy Lishman of Brighton Chamber of Commerce.
 "Here's how it helped me..."

 I’m lucky that in my job I’m not constantly stuck in front of a screen for 8 hours a day.
 I get out and about and meet people across Brighton and attend networking events in venues across the city.